What does it mean to Make Food Feel Good?

 The more we resist or try not to think about something, the more extreme the opposing reaction is likely to be.
 Remember, there are no good or bad foods.
 See how a shift in intention can make a difference.

-How: The next time you’re craving a treat, give yourself permission to enjoy it.
+How: The next time you’re craving your favorite food, give yourself permission to eat and enjoy it.
 Eat it mindfully and let go of any guilt you may feel.
 Notice how this feels different.

 Bonus: Get Curious.